faithreeves00/AutoShopDatabase/README.md

-# AutoShopDatabase
+# Auto Shop Database
-Database for storing an automobile shop's critical data
+SQL create and insert staements used to build and populate a database for storing an automobile shop's critical data.